 Zoning – Depending on the location of the business, it’s important to verify whether the business needs an occupancy permit or has specific zoning regulations to follow.
 Depending on city requirements, home-based businesses may need to apply for a home occupation permit.

 Building Permit – A building permit may be needed from the city or county building and planning department if there is any construction or renovations to a facility.

 Signage Permit – Some municipalities require a permit before adding signage.

 Connecticut Sales Tax Permit

 If your business sells, rents, or leases goods, sells a taxable service, or operates a hotel, motel, or lodging house, you must obtain a Sales and Use Tax Permit (REG-1 Form) from the Connecticut Department of Revenue Services.

-The one-time registration fee for the Sales Tax Permit is $100.
+The one-time registration state fee for the Sales Tax Permit is $100.